StarRocks/starrocks/docs/en/table_design/Data_distribution.md

 - **When a table is created, you must specify the bucketing columns**.
 - The data types of bucketing columns must be INTEGER, DECIMAL, DATE/DATETIME, or CHAR/VARCHAR/STRING.
-- Since 3.2, bucketing columns cannot be modified after they are specified.
+- Since 3.2, bucketing columns can be modified by using ALTER TABLE after table creation.

 #### Examples